Borrowing money to contribute to your RRSP might sound a little crazy, but it can make a lot of sense – we promise.

 That unused room means you can make a large contribution to your RRSP, which can lead to a big tax refund.
 If you’ve borrowed money to make that contribution, you can put that refund directly onto the loan which will put you well on your way to paying it back.
 Meanwhile, your pumped-up RRSP is earning interest and growing for your retirement.

-Call our Contact Centre at 1.866.863.6237 to learn more about RRSP loans and how they can work for you.
+Call our Contact Centre at 1.866.863.6237 to learn more about RRSP loans and how they can work for you, or book an appointment online.